Pre-Op & Post-Op Instructions for IV Dental Sedation – Daytona Beach, FL

 - Take all of your other medication normally, as prescribed by your physician (unless informed to stop or modify the dosage by your physician).

 - Do not take any sleeping pill/sedative on top of what we have prescribed you.

-- Wear loose clothes that do not restrict your breathing and allows easy access to your upper arm for attachment of blood pressure machine and the administration of injections.
+- Wear loose clothes that do not restrict your breathing and allow easy access to your upper arm for attachment of the blood pressure machine and the administration of injections.

 - You may be a little unsteady on your feet after sedation.
 To reduce the possibility of fall and injury, you should wear flat shoes.

 - If you wear contact lenses, you must take them out before your appointment.

 - Do not wear heavy makeup, and for men, a clean shave is preferred.

 - We have an oxygen monitor that is placed on the finger to monitor your pulse and oxygen while you’re sedated.
 It does not work well on nail varnish or fake nails, so those will have to be removed before your appointment.

 AT YOUR APPOINTMENT: